Let me say this first, because it really matters: procrastination isn’t laziness.

 - What’s the smallest step I can take right now?

-- How would I approach this if I felt calm and capable?
+- How would I approach this if I felt calm and confident?

 The real aim

-The aim isn’t to push harder or be stricter with yourself.
+The aim isn’t to push against the resistance, or be stricter with yourself.

-The aim is to remove the emotional block that’s stopping action.
+The aim is to remove or neutralise the emotional block that’s stopping action.

 When the brain feels safe and focused: